ccao-data/data-architecture/dbt/models/default/docs.md

 ### Nuance

-- Not live updated.
-This table is only updated as townships are "closed" according to the Assessor's town schedule.
 - Only contains appeal decisions for the Assessor's Office.
 Board of Review appeal decisions can be found on the
   [Cook County Open Data portal here](https://datacatalog.cookcountyil.gov/Property-Taxation/Board-of-Review-Appeal-Decision-History/7pny-nedm).